 WATERINGBURY CHURCH OF ENGLAND (V.A.)
-PRIMARY SCHOOL ADMISSIONS POLICY
+PRIMARY SCHOOL ADMISSIONS POLICY SEPTEMBER 2024/2025 ADMISSIONS

-SEPTEMBER ANNUAL ADMISSIONS
+Our Vision and Values

+Guided by our Christian values and nurturing culture, we aspire to enable everyone to grow to meet the challenges of our ever-changing world and to reach out to the wider community.

+Every child is seen as a unique learner, loved by God and is equally valued and championed to achieve their very best in all they do.

+LOVE FORGIVENESS JOY RESILIENCE RESPECT COURAGE

-- 1) Wateringbury is a Church of England Voluntary Aided primary school.
-The Governing Body is the Admissions Authority, and governors must have regard to the Rochester Diocesan Board when setting admissions arrangements. - 2) It has been agreed with the Local Authority that the Published Admission Number (PAN) for this school is 30 and, in accordance with legislation, means that up to 30 children only may be admitted into Year R. - 3) The school admits Reception pupils who are four years old by 31st August and Reception children normally start at school in September.
+Wateringbury is a Church of England Voluntary Aided primary school.
+The Governing Body is the Admissions Authority, and governors must have regard to the Rochester Diocesan Board when setting admissions arrangements.

+It has been agreed with the Local Authority that the Published Admission Number (PAN) for this school is 30 and, in accordance with legislation, means that up to 30 children only may be admitted into Year R. Being a primary school, the school is governed by the legislation on class size limits, which means that the governors cannot decide to admit more than 30 children to an infant class.

+The school admits Reception pupils who are four years old by 31st August and Reception children normally start at school in September.
 However, in line with the updated Admissions Code December 2014, parents have the right to defer entry or take up a Reception place part-time.
-See section (6) below for details. - 4) Children who have a Statement of Special Educational Needs (SEN) or Education and Health Care Plan (EHCP), and who name the school, take priority over all other admission criteria, as required by the DfE in the School Admissions Code of Practice.
-All other SEN children are considered strictly within the over-subscription criteria below. - 5) Over-Subscription criteria
+See below for details.

+Children who have a Statement of Special Educational Needs (SSEN) or Education and Health Care Plan (EHCP), and who name the school, take priority over all other admission criteria, as required by the DfE in the School Admissions Code of Practice.
+As a result of this, the admissions number will be reduced accordingly to give priority places to those pupils with SSEN or EHCP.
+All other SEND children are considered strictly within the over-subscription criteria below.

+Over-Subscription criteria